Definition: gas-filled or vacuum tubes which can be used as photodetectors

 Categories: photonic devices, light detection and characterization, optoelectronics, optical metrology

 How to cite the article; suggest additional literature

-A phototube is a photodetector based on a small glass tube containing electrodes where the external photoelectric effect (or photoemissive effect) is utilized.
+A phototube (or photoelectric cell), invented by Julius Elster and Hans Geitel in 1893, is a photoemissive detector based on a small glass tube containing electrodes where the external photoelectric effect (or photoemissive effect) is utilized.
 Such tubes are often evacuated or sometimes filled with a gas under low pressure.